isomerpages/moe-greenridgesec/_curriculum/ICT/Information Communicaion Technology (ICT).md

 ![](/images/ICT2023/ict-8b.jpg)

-Subtitle: Advocates sharing key skills on how to evaluate online news
+Advocates sharing key skills on how to evaluate online news

 ![](/images/ICT2023/ict-09.jpg) Advocates interacting with audience to deepen understanding of information literacy